-1. The members of the Internal Audit Area and of the Internal Audit Divisions have the obligation to know and comply with these Basic Regulations, for which purpose they shall be permanently published on the Company's corporate website and shall form part of the management tools of the Internal Audit Area.
-The director of the Internal Audit Area and the heads of the Internal Audit Divisions shall also inform all of their members of any change in these Basic Regulations.
+1. The members of the Internal Audit and Risk Division and of the Internal Audit Divisions have the obligation to know and comply with these Basic Regulations, for which purpose they shall be permanently published on the Company's corporate website and shall form part of the management tools of the Internal Audit and Risk Division.
+The Chief Internal Audit and Risk Officer and the heads of the Internal Audit Divisions shall also inform all of their members of any change in these Basic Regulations.

-The professionals of companies of the Group have the obligation to know these Basic Regulations to the extent they are affected hereby and to comply with the provisions applicable thereto, for which reason the director of the Internal Audit Area and the heads of the Internal Audit Divisions shall ensure the proper dissemination hereof.
+The professionals of companies of the Group have the obligation to know these Basic Regulations to the extent they are affected hereby and to comply with the provisions applicable thereto, for which reason the Chief Internal Audit and Risk Officer and the heads of the Internal Audit Divisions shall ensure the proper dissemination hereof.

-2. The director of the Internal Audit Area and the heads of the Internal Audit Divisions shall have the duty to ensure compliance with these Basic Regulations.
+2. The Chief Internal Audit and Risk Officer and the heads of the Internal Audit Divisions shall have the duty to ensure compliance with these Basic Regulations.